nascal3/Documination/README.md

   }
 }
 ```
-It is also mandatory to have a description about the project you are documenting this details can be set in
+It is also **MANDATORY** to have a description about the project you are documenting this details can be set in
 the `info.json` file under the project directory.
 Here is an example of how the format is set:\
 **NB:** _The `info.json` file and its contents are required.
 The build will fail if left out._